More than 30% of shareholders vote against approving Solutions30's 2020 accounts

-PARIS, June 30 (Reuters) - More than 30% of shareholders voted against approving the 2020 financial accounts of technology group Solutions30 (S30.PA) - whose business practices have come under criticism from hedge fund Muddy Waters - at the company's annual shareholder meeting.
+PARIS (Reuters) - More than 30% of shareholders voted against approving the 2020 financial accounts of technology group Solutions30 - whose business practices have come under criticism from hedge fund Muddy Waters - at the company’s annual shareholder meeting.

 The results from Wednesday’s meeting also showed that more than 15% voted against Solutions30’s decision to replace EY as its auditor, with the smaller firm PKF Audit.